ksereda/Spring_Cloud_Netflix_Microservices/zuul_gateway/README.md

 Starting from version 2.0, `Zuul` supports sending push messages - sending messages from the server to the client (Push connections differ from regular HTTP requests in that they are permanent and long-lasting).
 It supports two protocols, `WebSockets` and` Server Sent Events (SSE) `.

 After successful authentication, `Zuul` registers each authenticated connection based on the client's identifier so that it can be found later to send a push message to this particular client.
-You can implement your Authorization `(extends abstract class PushAuthHandler and implement its doAuth ())` method.
+You can implement your Authorization `(extends abstract class PushAuthHandler andi mplement its doAuth())` method.

 Push server using `PushConnectionRegistry` maintains a local registry in the memory of all clients connected to it.
 To find a specific client, first look at the push server to which the specified client is connected, in this global push registry.